This post may include affiliate links; see our disclosure policy.

 Notes

-*For the brightest green color and best flavor, we recommend this Ceremonial Grade Matcha.
+*For the brightest green color and best flavor, I recommend this Ceremonial Grade Matcha.
 This Latte Grade Matcha also works, but has a more muted color and bitter flavor.
 Avoid Cooking Grade Matcha here; the flavor isn’t up to snuff.

 About the authors